falconre/falconre/README.md

   * [Falcon](https://github.com/falconre/falcon) - A binary analysis framework in Rust
   * [Finch](https://github.com/falconre/finch) - A symbolic executor built on Falcon
-  * [Raptor](https://github.com/falconre/raptor) - Higher order IR and analysis on top of Falcon
+  * _[Raptor](https://github.com/falconre/raptor) - Higher order IR and analysis on top of Falcon_ Raptor support is currently disabled.

 This is alpha-quality software.

 ## What is this really?

-This is me (endeav0r) hacking on Falcon and other things to try and automate different simple static analysis tasks.
+This is me (endeav0r) hacking on Falcon and other things to try and automate different analysis tasks.
+This library remains in flux.

 Here are some things you can try: